google/app-reporting-pack/README.md

 ### Troubleshooting

 The most important thing to understand - you should use Cloud Logging to diagnose and track execution progress of ARP VMs.
 In the end of execution VMs are deleted.
-If you see an existing VM from execution it's signal of something wrong happened.
+If you see an existing VM left from execution it's a signal of something wrong happened.

 #### Docker image failed to build